Get to Know Mediator Debbie Tarkington

 What was your first law job?

-Was a law clerk for a criminal defense attorney.
+I was a law clerk for a criminal defense attorney.
 Wonderful experience.
 Got to travel to all courts in the metro Atlanta area, met Judges, attorneys.
 Lots of practical experience.
 Understood that being a criminal defense attorney was not in the cards for me – civil litigation here I come!

 How did you decide to branch out into mediation and alternative dispute resolution?